aljawaid/ApplicationBranding/README.md

 - Add new hook
   - `'template:config:about'` is located before the configuration section
 - Include relevant links to Kanboard channels in the revamped _Platform_ section
+- Show button for direct link to detailed configuration from [KanboardSupport](https://github.com/aljawaid/KanboardSupport) (if installed)

 Manual Edits _(Optional)_